VMois/notes/blockchain/ethereum/solidity.md

 ```

 ### Version pragma
-All Solidity source code should start with "version pragma".
-It defines what what version of Solidity contract uses.
+All Solidity source code should start with "pragma version" definition.
+It defines what version of Solidity contract is using.
 ```
-pragma solidity ^0.4.19;
+pragma solidity ^0.4.21;

 contract HelloWorld {